wearefuturegov/beacon/README.md

 [Sendgrid](https://sendgrid.com/) delivers emails in production.
 You need to make sure the API key environment variable is set.

+It has a `Procfile` that will automatically run pending rails migrations on every deploy, to reduce downtime.

 ## Roadmap

 Coming soon...